-Students can petition an existing Schulich regulation, an academic decision, or a Required Withdrawal from his or her program.
+Students can petition an existing Schulich regulation, an academic decision, or a Required Withdrawal from their program.

 Each petition must clearly outline the request and provide proof of extenuating circumstances.
-Petitions are carefully reviewed by the Student Affairs Committee shortly after their submission.
+Petitions are reviewed by the Student Affairs Committee.

 It is strongly recommended that students schedule an advising appointment before submitting their petition.

-Petitions will only be considered for rare and unforeseen extenuating circumstances, for conditions that could NOT have been predicted or anticipated (e.g. medical reasons, death of a family member, etc.).
+Petitions will be considered for rare and unforeseen extenuating circumstances.
+These are for conditions that could not have been predicted or anticipated.

-A student may appeal to the Schulich Appeals Officer (the Associate Dean, Academic, or in his/her absence, the Director of the student’s degree program) to have a grade changed on the following grounds only:
+If a resolution with the instructor is not possible, a student may appeal to the Schulich Appeals Officer through the Office of the Associate Dean, Academic, to have a grade changed on the following grounds only:

 - A clerical error has resulted in a miscalculation of the grade.